mctools/mcpl/hooks_phits.md

 # Producing binary dump files with PHITS

-Binary dump files can be produced by PHITS in either of the so-called t-cross, t-product or t-time tallies.
+Binary dump files can be produced by PHITS in either of the so-called `t-cross`, `t-product` or `t-time` tallies.
 In all cases, lines like the following must be added in the relevant tally section:

 ```